 At ExpressVPN, we’re fanatical about your privacy and security.
 We never collect logs of your internet activity, and we never store connection logs either.
 But we’ve gone a step further to protect our users’ privacy and security by developing our in-house TrustedServer technology.

 The traditional way of running servers relies on hard drives, which collect and retain data until it is erased.
 This raises the risk that servers could inadvertently contain sensitive information.
 TrustedServer has our VPN servers running on volatile memory (RAM), which means nothing can remain on a server when it is rebooted—neither data nor potential intruders.

-At ExpressVPN, we believe that internet users should be empowered to make informed decisions when choosing a VPN.
+At ExpressVPN, we believe that internet users should be empowered to make informed decisions when choosing a risk-free VPN.
 That’s why we work with the Center for Democracy and Technology to promote responsible disclosure in the VPN industry.